What are Reusable UI Templates?

 Debugging tools

-The FlowX platform provides several debugging capabilities:
+The FlowX.AI platform provides several debugging capabilities:

 • Template Inspector: Examine template structure and properties in detail